 “I am deeply honored to have been elected to the National Academy of Medicine,” said Gilliland, who took the helm as Fred Hutch’s leader on Jan.
 2, 2015.
 “We are at a critical inflection point in science and medicine, where we have the capability to develop curative therapies for so many diseases, including cancer, which afflict humankind.
 And yet we are at a juncture where there are significant resource constraints at the NIH [National Institutes of Health] and other funding agencies in supporting this transformational work.
 I look forward to serving the National Academy of Medicine to address these critical issues and opportunities in health care and medicine.”

-Gilliland, who holds doctorates in microbiology and medicine, spent 20 years on the faculty at Harvard University, where he was professor of medicine and professor of stem cell and regenerative biology.
+Gilliland, who holds doctorates in microbiology and medicine, spent 20 years on the faculty at Harvard University, where he was a professor of medicine and professor of stem cell and regenerative biology.
 He was also an investigator at the Howard Hughes Medical Institute, the director of the leukemia program at the Dana-Farber/Harvard Cancer Center and has earned numerous honors for his work.
 The bulk of his initial work at Harvard focused on the genetic basis of blood cancers.

 In 2009, Gilliland left Harvard to go to serve as senior vice president and head of global oncology at Merck Research Laboratories.
 In 2013, he returned to academia when he became the vice dean and vice president of precision medicine at Perelman School of Medicine at the University of Pennsylvania.
 There, he worked to bring together research and clinical care initiatives across disciplines to create a model for delivering personalized medicine to patients with a range of diseases.